Bhagamandala

 Bhagamandala is a pilgrimage place in Kodagu district of the Indian state of Karnataka.

 Location

 Bhagamandala is situated on the river Kaveri in its upstream stretches.
 At this place, the Kaveri is joined by two tributaries, the Kannike and the mythical Sujyothi river.
 It is considered sacred as a river confluence (kudala or triveni sangama, in Kannada and Sanskrit respectively).
 Bhagamandala is located 133 km south-east of Mangalore.
 It has an average elevation of 898 m.

-Pilgrim center – Bhagandeshwara Temple
+Pilgrim centre – Bhagandeshwara Temple

 It is a common practice for pilgrims to take a dip in the triveni sangama and perform rituals to their ancestors before proceeding to Talakaveri, the birthplace of Kaveri.

 A temple of Lord Supremo Shiva in the name of Bhagandeshwara embellishes the place.
 It is the local belief that Kaveri, revered as Dakshina Ganga, comes out of the matted hair locks of Shiva here.

 During Tula Sankramana which falls on 17 or 18 October, pilgrims assemble here in large numbers.